avidbots/flatland/docs/included_plugins/tricycle_drive.rst

   rear left wheel to the rear right wheel) bisects the rear axel
 * The x velocity and angle given are physically feasible, no additional checks are applied, and the bicycle model is used directly
-* Kinematic limits can be specified for the steering angle, angular velocity, and angular acceleration
+* Kinematic limits can be specified for the steering angle, steering angular velocity, and steering angular acceleration, to model the tricycle model's front wheel steering response to commanded steering angle changes.
+  This does not fully account for lag in the steering response, but provides a slightly more realistic acceleration- and velocity-bounded steering response.
+  A future update will introduce the steering lag model to the tricycle plugin.

 The plugin also sets the angle of the front wheel for visualization purposes, it has no effect on the actual motion of the robot.